2 For the law of the Spirit of life in Christ Jesus has made me free from the law of sin and death.

 has made me free [set me free] from the law of sin and death.

-In 7:24 Paul speaks of the sin capacity or the power of sin, but here he refers to the guilt of sin from which God freed us on the cross.
+In Romans 7:24 Paul speaks of the sin capacity or the power of sin, but here he refers to the guilt of sin from which God freed us on the cross.

 The Greek meaning of the words “set me free” is an action that definitely took place at one point in the past (aorist indicative).
 The liberation from the law of sin capacity and death was accomplished on the cross.
 This is something that has definitely taken place (indicative).
 This is not something we struggle to obtain; we already possess this freedom.
 It is a normal principle that flows from our salvation.